Saturday 17th 7.30pm

 “A mammoth journey of astounding length and breadth through many fascinating and misunderstood places.
 It makes me yearn for the formative freedom of the open road.” – Al Humphreys

-Charlie Walker is a British adventurer, writer and public speaker.
+Charlie Walker is a British adventurer, writer, public speaker and firm favourite at TAL Festival.
 He specialises in long distance, human-powered expeditions.
 He is a Fellow of the Royal Geographical Society and a two-time recipient of the Transglobe Expedition Trust ‘Mad but Marvellous’ grant.

 Charlie’s longest expedition was a 43,000-mile bicycle journey reaching the furthest cape in each of Europe, Asia and Africa before returning home.
 On this journey he traversed 60 countries, encountering extremes of weather, remoteness and physical exhaustion during the four and a half years he was away.